oaripay/ebsi-core-services/README.md

 ## Deploying

-Deploy the smart contracts on the ebsi network you have to specify in the .secret.privatekeys file an hex encoded private key to sign the besu transaction
+Deploy the smart contracts on the ebsi network.
+You must be able to reach the ebsi network to run this command. you have to specify in the .secret.privatekeys file an hex encoded private key to sign the besu transaction

 ```sh